Home

 Egyptian Feline Goddesses

 Bastet, also known as Bast, is the Egyptian goddess of fertility, childrearing and protection.
 Ancient Egyptians also believed that Bastet was the protector of the pharaoh.
-Priests would keep a cat in the temple and this cat was treated as the incarnation of Bastet.
+Priests would keep a cat in the temple, which was treated as the incarnation of Bastet.

 Some representations of Bastet depict her as a part-cat, part-human deity.
 Other statues depict Bastet as a cat.
 Certainly, this cat-shaped goddess was very popular in Ancient Egypt and many statuettes and paintings depicting her have been found.